 - Prepare all your documentation, including tax returns and employee files.

-Your employees represent an enormous portion of your daycare’s value.
-As we touched on in the previous point, while you may know how to drive your business effectively, that ability must be transferable.
-And such a thing is only possible if the quality of staff you currently have supporting you remains there for your predecessor.
+Your employees represent an enormous portion of your school’s value.
+While you may know how to drive your business effectively, that ability must be transferable.
+Such a thing is only possible if the quality of staff you currently have supporting you remains there for your predecessor.

-Leading up to the official listing of your business for sale—and in relatively close proximity to then—there are numerous methods you should consider for giving your facility an extra boost towards attracting buyers.
+Leading up to the official listing of your business for sale, there are numerous methods you should consider to give your facility an extra boost toward attracting buyers.

-As a business owner, you naturally understand the function of your daycare as an investment.
-And the prospective buyers who come to evaluate you most certainly do as well.
+As a business owner, you naturally understand the function of your school as an investment; the prospective buyers who come to evaluate you most certainly do as well.
 That being the case, there are several related factors that weigh on their minds most of all.
 These considerations include:

-But, of course, making improvements for matters as terribly broad as profits and revenue is extremely tough.
+Of course, making improvements for matters as terribly broad as profits and revenue is extremely tough.
 And you are likely already doing everything you can toward these goals.
 Nevertheless, there is value in fully realizing the priorities of your prospective buyers.
-Furthermore, there may be some ideas you haven’t considered, because they are only intended for those final months of your ownership.
+Furthermore, there may be some ideas you haven’t considered because they are only intended for those final months of your ownership.